-W. Ratio of Project's Intermediary Cost to Development Costs

-(See Project Summary for formula to calculate ratio)

-Y.

-Z.

-or equal to 10% 10% but less than or equal to 15% 20 15 15% but less than or equal to 2 10 (iv) More than 0 Leverage Ratio (Divid de Total Dollars from Sources by Net Equity and d round down to nearest whol e multiple) 1 5 2 10 3 15 4 20 5 25 Specify Sources: ÷ Net Equity: = Leverage Ratio Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta Syndication Efficienc y (Divide Net Equity by the Ta Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta t ceiling) ed 0 10 Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta t ceiling) Less than \$5.76 \$5.76 to \$6.00 \$6.01 to \$6.75 ed 0 10 15 Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta t ceiling) Less than \$5.76 \$5.76 to \$6.00 \$6.01 to \$6.75 \$6.76 to \$7.00 ed 0 10 15 20 Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta t ceiling) Less than \$5.76 \$5.76 to \$6.00 \$6.01 to \$6.75 ed 0 10 15 20 25 Syndication Efficienc by Project from credi y (Divide Net Equity by the Ta t ceiling) Less than \$5.76 \$5.76 to \$6.00 \$6.01 to \$6.75 \$6.76 to \$7.00 ed 0 10 15 20 Syndication Efficienc by Project from credi Net Equity y (Divide Net Equity by the Ta t ceiling) Less than \$5.76 \$5.76 to \$6.00 \$6.01 to \$6.75 \$6.76 to \$7.00 \$7.01 to \$7.50 x Credits request ed 010 15 20 25 30

-AA.
-Project received carryforward allocation of credits in a prior funding round and taxpayer returned all allocated credits (Select One)

-- Within six (6) months of carryover allocation 30 - Within twelve (12) months of carryover allocation 20 - Within eighteen (18) months of carryover allocation 10

-Specify Project Number from Prior Funding Round:

-BB.
-Contact Person listed in Application attended Agency sponsored Workshop in Calendar Year 2000 for 2001 Credit Ceiling

-Specify Name of Contact Person : 10 ---------------------------------- ----
+W. Ratio of Project's Intermediary Cost to Development Costs (See Project Summary for formula to calculate ratio) (i) Less than or equal to 10% 20 (ii) More than 10% but less than or equal to 15% 15 (iii) More than 15% but less than or equal to 20% 10 (iv) More than 20% 0 X. Leverage Ratio (Divide Total Dollars from Sources by Net Equity and round down to nearest whole multiple) 1 5 2 10 3 15 4 20 5 25 Specify Sources: ÷ Net Equity: = Lever rage Ratio Y. Syndication Efficiency (Divide Net Equity by the Tax Credits requested by Project from credit ceiling) Net Equity Less than \$6.00 0 \$6.00 to \$6.75 15 \$6.76 to \$7.00 20 \$7.01 to \$7.50 25 \$7.51 or more 30 Specify Net Equity: ÷ Requested Credits: = (Syndicate Efficiency) Z. Project is on Calendar Year 2001 waiting list and was not reserved credits 25 AA.
+Project received carryforward allocation of credits in a prior funding round and taxpayer returned all allocated credits (Select One) Within six (6) months of carryover allocation 30 Within twelve (12) months of carryover allocation 20 Within eighteen (18) months of carryover allocation 10 Specify Project Number from Prior Funding Round: BB.
+Contact Person listed in Application attended Agency sponsored Workshop in Calendar Year 2001 for 2002 Credit Ceiling Specify Name of Contact Person : 10

 CC.
-Louisiana Developer 10 • See definition of Louisiana Developer and Sponsor in Glossary DD.
-Title to Project Site is in name of Taxpayer/Applicant 15 • Submit copy of warranty deed or title evidencing title in name of Taxpayer/Applicant EE.
+Louisiana Developer 10 See definition of Louisiana Developer and Sponsor in Glossary DD.
+Title to Project Site is in name of Taxpayer/Applicant 15 Submit copy of warranty deed or title evidencing title in name of Taxpayer/Applicant EE.
 Project requires additional credits due to increased costs from delays caused in part by Fair Housing Act issues which have been resolved through HUD Reconciliation Agreement 25 Submit executed copy of HUD Reconciliation Agreement FF.
-Penalty Points (i) Net Equity is less than or equal to 110% Developer Fee -15 Specify Net Equity from Syndication Information:÷ Developer Fee: =% (ii) Rehabilitation Hard Costs are less than \$3,000 per unit -25 Specify Total Rehab Hard Costs: \$ ÷ Number of Units: = \$/unit (iii) Incomplete or Missing Exhibits, Appendices or Documents -20 • Does not include Required Exhibits which must be submitted By Application Deadline.
+Penalty Points (i) Net Equity is less than or equal to 110% Developer Fee -15 Specify Net Equity from Syndication Information: ÷ Developer Fee: =% (ii) Rehabilitation Hard Costs are less than \$3,000 per unit -25 Specify Total Rehab Hard Costs: \$ ÷ Number of Units: = \$/unit (iii) Incomplete or Missing Exhibits, Appendices or Documents -20 Does not include Required Exhibits which must be submitted By Application Deadline.
 Missing Required Exhibits will result in Application being rejected.